bachelor-2014/report/v2/scanning.md

 to **automatically grab multiple images and stitch them together**, forming a single image of a large surface area.
-Furthermore, we wish to achieve this in **the shortest possible time**, in order to minimize the inconsistency between the images while also allowing as quick as possible feedback to the user.
+Furthermore, we wish to achieve this in **the shortest possible time**, in order to minimize the inconsistency between the images while also providing quick feedback to the user.

 It is worth noting that one stakeholder has shown interest in using other kinds of cameras/scanners, such as an OCT scanner, which takes three-dimensional images each covering a surface area of about $1 cm^2$ [@wikioct].
-Due to the scope of this project, we will only work with two-dimensional images, and we will use the camera also used in the Splotbot setup, as described in chapter
+Due to the scope of this project, we will only work with two-dimensional images, and we use the camera also used in the Splotbot setup as mentioned in chapter
-\ref{sec:hardware}.
+\ref{sec:calibration}.

 ## Scanning pipeline
 At this point in the development of the EvoBot, we already had separate